 But he who is spiritual appraises all things, yet he himself is appraised by no one.1 Corinthians 2:15(NASB)

-The Corinthians Christians had some serious misunderstanding about Paul's message and ministry, which gave rise to division within the church; immoral activities among its members; a selfish, self-serving attitude and the stunting of their spiritual growth.
-The divisive, self-seeking behaviour of these carnal believers dishonoured the Lord and was destructive to the Body of Christ.
+The Corinthians Christians had some serious misunderstandings about Paul's message and ministry, which gave rise to division within the church, immoral activities among its members, a selfish, self-serving attitude, and the stunting of their spiritual growth.
+The divisive, self-seeking behaviour of these carnal believers, dishonoured the Lord and was destructive to the Body of Christ.

-The Corinthians Christians had become so ungodly that the indwelling Holy Spirit was grieved and unable to function as He desired in their lives - but as believers we not only have the Spirit of God in our heart but the written Word of God in our possession - which is living, powerful and will guide us into all truth.
+The Corinthian Christians had become so ungodly that the indwelling Holy Spirit was grieved and unable to function as He desired in their lives - but as believers, we not only have the Spirit of God in our heart, but the written Word of God in our possession - which is living, powerful, and will guide us into all truth.

-In criticising their carnality; condemning their behaviour and comparing their worldly attitude to the unsaved, Paul is paving the way to remind us that we are a Temple of God.
-We have the indwelling Spirt of God, and under His guidance should be in a position to examine; investigate; inquire into difficult questions and discern all things... because we are spiritual men and women.
+In criticising their carnality, condemning their behaviour, and comparing their worldly attitude to the unsaved, Paul is paving the way to remind us that we are a Temple of God.
+We have the indwelling Spirt of God and, under His guidance, should be in a position to examine, investigate, and inquire into difficult questions and discern all things... because we are spiritual men and women.

-It is by faith that we have the indwelling Spirit of God, and should appraise ourselves - to see if we are in the faith, walking in spirit and truth, growing in grace and maturing in our Christian witness.
-Each one of us should be capable of inquiring and scrutinising the Word of Truth to understanding its content and apply it in our lives - so we can appraise all thing; are appraised by no one... and understand many mysteries of God, which are revealed to us, whilst hidden from the world.
+It is by faith that we have the indwelling Spirit of God, and should appraise ourselves to see if we are in the faith, walking in spirit and truth, growing in grace, and maturing in our Christian witness.
+Each one of us should be capable of inquiring and scrutinising the Word of Truth to understanding its content and apply it in our lives so we can appraise all things, are appraised by no one, and understand many mysteries of God which are revealed to us, whilst hidden from the world.

-Heavenly Father, what a great joy and privilege it is to know our body is a Temple of God and by the power of Your indwelling Holy Spirit we are enabled to judge all things and be appraised by no-one.
-Keep me low at the cross and ever open to the leading and guidance of Your Holy Spirit.
-I pray that I may continue to grow in grace and stand firm on the unchangeable Word of Truth.
+Heavenly Father, what a great joy and privilege it is to know that my body is a temple of God.
+By the power of Your indwelling Holy Spirit, I am enabled to judge all things and be appraised by no one.
+Keep me low at the Cross and ever open to the leading and guidance of Your Holy Spirit.
 Prevent me from being enticed into the ways of the world or influenced by human wisdom.
-Guide me into all truth I pray and may the mind of Christ dwell in me richly - this I pray in His holy name, AMEN.
+Guide me into all truth, I pray, as I stand firm on the unchangeable Word of Truth, and may the mind of Christ dwell in me richly.
+This I pray in His holy name, AMEN.